 So now that I think I have a tiny bit of experience, I’m going to share it.
 How did I get 200 followers in one day and average 90 new followers per day since?

 beautiful, consistent, meaningful content X genuine interaction with others in your demographic X following others in your demographic X not having too many follows versus followers

 That is a very tricky algorithm to follow, and nobody has 100 percent of the answers.
 If they claim they do, you’ll probably spend a lot of money for their fancy course.

 Follow others a lot when you are at this level (500-1500 or above)

-Also, don’t unfollower your followers.
+Also, don’t unfollower your followers, as a general rule.
 Appreciate every one.

 I use Unfollowers Plus app to keep track of who I’m following mutually, who is following me that I’m not following, and vice versa.
 This way, you can appreciate your tribe, unfollow spam followers, and even try to win people back.
 It’s like a mini contact manager for Instagram.
 I recommend it.